Donders-Institute/bidscoin/docs/tutorial.rst

 BIDScoin tutorial
 -----------------

-The tutorial below was written for an older version of BIDScoin with the DCCN user in mind.
-Nevertheless, the main principles still apply, and you are encouraged to try out the assignments
+The tutorial below was written with the DCCN user in mind that wants to convert DICOM MRI data to BIDS.
+Nevertheless, the main principles also apply to other datasets, and you are encouraged to try out the assignments

 1. Setting up the environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~